1 minute read

 Thingvellir in Iceland

-Most of Iceland’s volcanos are also situated in the ridge, where it is being pulled apart.
+Most of Iceland’s volcanoes are also situated in the ridge, where it is being pulled apart.
 It’s a good and visually stunning road trip to check out both areas.
 It is possible to do it in one day, but we do recommend you spend two days exploring the areas in one of our great Cozy Campers!

 SHARE